A. L. Zissu: Hasidic modernism

+Against Nazism

+1933–1941 crises

 Zissu and his wife lived in Berlin before and after the Nazi seizure of power.
 In December 1934, they received a visit from Nae Ionescu's son, Radu, who found the senior couple to be glib, and described Rachel as "ugly".
 As the same Ionescu reports, Theodore had been "suddenly forgotten" by all his German friends, and no longer wished to spend time in Berlin.
 He had been sent to live in England, taking a law degree from Trinity College, Cambridge.
 His parents finally relocated to Bucharest in 1936, upon which their estate in Grunewald was confiscated by Nazi Germany.
 Describing Zissu as stingy, Mihail Sevastos noted that his economizing was for nothing, and that Zissu escaped Adolf Hitler "only with the clothes on his back."
 Abraham and Rachel took up residence on Lascăr Catargiu Boulevard, Dorobanți.
 Later, their home was in west-central Bucharest, on Aurel Vlaicu Street.
 From 1937 to 1944, under a series of increasingly authoritarian regimes which reintroduced antisemitic laws, Zissu had no literary occupation, being banned from journalism and writing.
+For a while, he acted as a source of knowledge for Gala Galaction, who was translating thr Bible into Romanian.
 The Siguranța secret police followed his contacts with both Nae Ionescu and the Renașterea Noastră group, and monitored his correspondence with Roll, who had become Integrals communist poet.